cerkvenihaxel/pokedex_be/README.md

 - Search for Pokemon by name or ID
 - View detailed information about each Pokemon
-- Filter Pokemon by type, ability, or other attributes
+- Filter Pokemon by name

-- Catch and collect Pokemon in your Pokedex
+## Dependencies

+- Node v20.11.1

 ## Installation